RobinNaumann/donau/README.md

 ];
 ```

-and then configuring the API
+and then configuring the server:

 ```typescript
 donauServerRun(1235 /* the port */, {